mer-hybris/hadk.sailfishos.org/subsystems.rst

 how to obtain e.g. more valid ISO values, focus distance, add other MegaPixel values etc.

-Ultimately you are the most welcome to improve the ``droid-camsrc`` tool itself by contributing upstream!
+Ultimately you are the most welcome to improve the ``droid-camres`` tool itself by contributing upstream!

 Cellular modem